Solomon Islands: WWII Wreck Week

 We will travel eastward towards the Russell Islands to explore White Beach, a key American re-provisioning area during WWII.
 When the US Military left, they dumped much of the machinery and equipment here making this a treasure hunt dive where you can find trucks, jeeps and discarded ammunition.

 Finally, we will return to Honiara, the capital city of Solomon Islands.
-Here we will explore cargo ships, planes and submarine as well exploring above water with a tour of one of the most interesting outdoor museums full of machinery and remnants from the war..
+Here we will explore cargo ships, planes and a submarine.
+For those who choose, there is also an opportunity to tour one of the most interesting outdoor museums full of machinery and remnants from the war.

 Many of the wrecks in the Solomon Islands are considered deep dives.
 In fact, a number of them are far below recreational limits.
 Wrecks on this trip are all within recreational limits and we often complete two or more dives at a single site to ensure you have time to properly explore the wrecks.
 Divers must have an Advanced Open Water certificate or higher.
 Deep and wreck diving training or experience is strongly recommended.
 Penetration diving will be limited to those with appropriate certifications and is always dependent on the condition of the wreck.

-We want to ensure you experience the best diving available in Solomon Islands.
+We want to ensure you experience the best diving available.
 As such, we customize our itinerary each week to ensure you experience the best visibility, water conditions, wildlife, dive sites and weather available.
 As many of the wrecks are deeper, we may limit bottom times or even participation in some dives for some guests.
-Below is a sample of what you might expect on a WWII Wreck Trip.
+Above is a sample of what you might expect on a your trip.
 Specific dive sites are always chosen with conditions, visibility and guest safety in mind.
 If you have specific dive site/local requests - be sure to let us know and we will do our utmost to include them.